YOUR PERSONAL DATA

 Historic Royal Palaces (Reg.
 Charity number 1068852) is a charitable organisation with the aim to manage, conserve, renovate and repair the Palaces in our care to a high standard consistent with their status; to help everyone to learn about the Palaces, the skills required for their conservation and the wider story of how monarchs and people together have shaped society, by such means as are appropriate.

-By visiting this or any of our websites (also referred to as “sites”) you are accepting and consenting to the practices described in this policy.
+By visiting this or any of our websites (also referred to as “sites”) or other any other applications or technologies outlined in this notice, you are accepting and consenting to the practices described in this notice.

 The data controller is Historic Royal Palaces of Hampton Court Palace, Surrey, KT8 9AU.
 This means it decides how your personal data is processed and for what purposes.